LinkStackOrg/LinkStack/README.md

 <br>
 <p align="center">
-Customize the look of your LittleLink Custom instance with themes.
+Customize the look of your LinkStack instance with themes.
 Themes allow you to change the look and feel of your site with a few clicks.
 Users can submit themes they created for everyone to download and use.
 </p>

 <p align="center">